Vikings beat Steelers 36-28, deny last-play pass in end zone

 JUST WIDE

-The only speed bump for the Vikings came when Greg Joseph pulled a 53-yard field goal left and sent his first extra point try wide right.
-Chris Boswell also hooked a 49-yard attempt left, just his second missed field goal of the season for the Steelers to end a streak of 20 straight makes.
+Minnesota’s Greg Joseph pulled a 53-yard field goal left and sent his first extra point try wide right.
+Chris Boswell also hooked a 49-yard attempt left, just his second missed field goal of the season for Pittsburgh to end a streak of 20 straight makes.
 This was the first NFL game since at least 1991, as far back as Sportradar data goes for this research, with two missed field goals and a missed extra point in the first quarter.

 INJURY REPORT

 Steelers: CB Joe Haden (foot) missed his fourth straight game. … John Leglue made his first NFL start, filling in at left guard for B.J.
 Finney (back).
-Leglue became the fourth starter at LG this year, with Kevin Dotson and J.C.
-Hassenauer on injured reserve. … OLB Alex Highsmith (knee) was hurt in the third quarter and did not return.
+Leglue became the fourth starter at LG this year. … OLB Alex Highsmith (knee) was hurt in the third quarter and did not return.

 Vikings: LT Christian Darrisaw (ankle) sat out for the second straight game.
 Oli Udoh took Darrisaw’s place, and Mason Cole played right guard for Udoh. … Backup LB Ryan Connelly appeared to seriously injure his knee covering the second half kickoff.